polylogyx/platform-docs/Alerts/Readme.md

     1. Review event-related details, such as ID, action, target path, and time.
     2. Optionally, click Alerted Entry to view the event.
 4. Click the Host State tab to view node-related information.
 The displayed tabs vary based on the alert information.
 (SIR)
-    1. View details in the various tabs.
+    1. View details in the various tabs, such as scheduled_tasks, uptime, drivers, certificates, and patches.
     2. Optionally, for node-specific information use the Search field available in the various tabs.
 5. Click the Host Events tab to (TO BE ADDED- SIR)
 6. Optionally, run a [Live query](../Queries_and_packs#live-queries) to fetch immediate results for the endpoint.